viant/endly/doc/secrets/README.md

 <a name="ssh"></a>
 ### SSH Credentials

-To generate credentials file to enable endly exec service to run on localhost:
+To generate credentials file to enable endly exec service to run on remote/local:

 Provide a username and password to login to your box.